jigyansunanda/focus/README.md

 # Focus

-Focus is a collection of themes for Zed code editor created for 3 major reasons:
+Focus is a collection of themes for the [Zed code editor](https://zed.dev) created for 3 major reasons:

 -   Lesser eye strain
 -   Focus on code